Are all female Chihuahuas able to breed with large dogs for the first time? You’re likely to miss five shocking results.

 What is the typical breeding process for Chihuahuas?

 The breeding process for Chihuahuas is similar to that of other dog breeds.
 When a female Chihuahua is in heat, she will release pheromones that attract male dogs.
 The male dog will attempt to mount her to mate with the female.
 During mating, the male dog’s penis will become erect and will be inserted into the female’s vagina.
-This allows for the transfer of sperm, which can result in pregnancy.
+This allows for the transfer of sperm, which can result in a pregnancy.

 Are there any complications when breeding a Chihuahua with a large dog?